FDio/csit/docs/report/honeycomb_functional_tests/overview.rst

   - Configure Policing rules.
   - Assign to interface.
   - Test case count: 6
+- **Border Gateway Protocol** - CRUD and functional tests for BGP.
+  - Configure peers and routes
+  - Check interactions with another BGP peer.
+  - Test case count: 9
 - **Honeycomb Infractructure** - configuration persistence,
   - Netconf notifications for interface events,
   - Netconf negative tests aimed at specific issues
+  - Netconf/Restconf northbound over IPv6

-Total 173 Honeycomb functional tests in the CSIT |release|.
+Total 217 Honeycomb functional tests in the CSIT |release|.

 Operational data in Honeycomb should mirror configuration data at all times.
 Because of this, test cases follow this general pattern: